kingcean/blog-web/blog/2025/a-equals-1-and-2.md

 1. `[Symbol.toPrimitive](hint)`: Attempts to retrieve a value converted to a specific type.
 By default, this method is not present; if implemented, it must return a primitive value.
 The `hint` parameter, a string, indicates the desired type and can have the following values:
    - '"default"': This is the usual value, except in the cases below.
    - '"number"': Used during numeric coercion, including unary numeric operations and `Number()`.
-   - '"string"':Used during string coercion, such as with template literals and `String()`.
+   - '"string"':Used during string coercion, including with template literals and `String()`.
 2. `valueOf()`: Attempts to retrieve the object's intrinsic value.
 By default, it returns the object itself.
 If the return value is a non-primitive type, it will be ignored.
 3. `toString()`: Outputs the formatted string representation of the object.
 This is applicable in limited scenarios.